Baltic Exchange faces EEX challenge as ship futures market heats up

 Richard Hayes, chairman of the FFABA brokers' association, said market players were "comfortable" using both platforms.
 "But I don't expect this to lead to them to become more liquid trading venues," he added.

-LCH.Clearnet, owned by the London Stock Exchange, said it hoped the development would bolster FFA volumes.
+LCH.Clearnet, owned by the London Stock Exchange (LSE.L), said it hoped the development would bolster FFA volumes.